cloudposse-archives/reference-architectures/README.md

 <details>
 <summary>Here's what that roughly looks like (but entirely automated).</summary>

-1. Rerun the docker image from phase (1)
+1. Re-use the docker image from phase (1) and phase (2)
-2. Update DNS so that it delegates DNS zones to the child accounts
+2. Update DNS so that root account delegates DNS zones to the child accounts
-3. Create the IAM groups to permit access to child accounts
+3. Enable cloudtrail log forwarding to audit account

 </details>